mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 to GitHub and give a long explanation as to why.
 In the spirit of Don't Repeat Yourself (DRY) I'm writing this up as a blogpost.

-Reasons I strongly dislike interacting on Slack:
+I strongly dislike interacting on Slack because I want to  because I want to ...

-1. We need to engage people that aren't on our Slack system.
+1.  **Engage collaborators** that aren't on our Slack
-    This includes external collaborators that work in other institutions.

     1. External collaborators may have the *answers* that we need.
 Having the conversation in a private place means that we can't ask them for help,